Oreninc Index Stumbles into Fall

-The Oreninc Index fell to a four-week low for the week ending September 11, 2014.
-Total dollars fell to $58.3m, a four-week low.
-Two brokered deals were announced for $5.5m, a four-week low; no bought deals were announced for the second time in four weeks.
+The Oreninc Index stumbled for the week ending October 10, 2014.
+Total dollars announced dropped to $59.9m, a four-week low.
+Three brokered deals were announced for $42m, a three-week low.
+No bought deals were announced for the second time in four weeks.
 It seems that things are only getting worse in the financing market.